andronin/PowerShell/README.txt

 - Module
 -- TeleGram
-        Module to send message to a Telegram room using the Telegram BOT API
+        Module to send message to a Telegram room using the Telegram BOT API -- VCDUserAdmin
+        Set of functions to help with managing vCloud Director ORG users
 - Scripts
 -- ServerUptimes.ps1
         Script to retrieve uptimes of servers from a list generated from AD